Yoga Nidra - finding relaxation between sleep and meditation

 ... and what effect does Yoga Nidra have?

-When practising Yoga Nidra , various relaxation techniques are performed with the help of meditation.
+When practicing Yoga Nidra various relaxation techniques are performed with the help of meditation.
 This is said to have the effect of keeping your mind alert while your body experiences complete peace and relaxation.
 Sounds good, doesn't it?
 Especially in today's stressful and hectic world, it is sometimes difficult to leave everyday life behind.
 Yoga Nidra can help you with its effects.
 The following effects can be released during yogic sleep:

 • physical relaxation